2014–15 Nemzeti Bajnokság II

+The 2014–2015 Nemzeti Bajnokság II was the 116th season of the Nemzeti Bajnokság II, the second tier of the Hungarian football league.

 The 2014–15 Nemzeti Bajnokság II football season was a single sixteen-team league, unlike previous years, which had two geographically-based sixteen-team groups.
 Kaposvár and Mezőkövesd were relegated from the 2013–14 Nemzeti Bajnokság I.

 Teams

 Stadium and locations

 Following is the list of clubs competing in 2014–15 Nemzeti Bajnokság II, with their location, stadium and stadium capacity.